 Launch Google Earth

-On the left hand side is the main menu where you will find: Search, Voyager, I’m Feeling Lucky.
+In the top right main menu where you will find: Search and I’m Feeling Lucky.
 This app is pretty easy and straight forward to use, take a few minutes to explore around and you will know it like the back of your hand in a few minutes.
 But just in case, here is a step by step tutorial on how to use the app and utilize it for extension activities.

 Search a Specific Location